Kris-B/ngy2/index.md

 ---
 layout: page
 comments: false
-title: beautiful image gallery for your website
+title: beautiful javascript image gallery for your website
 descriptionXXX: nanoGALLERY2 is a touch enabled and fully responsive image gallery with justified, cascading and grid layout.<br>It supports self hosted images and pulling in Flickr, Picasa and Google+ photo albums.
 display_logo: true
 search_omit: true